Section 37 Report

 What happens to children during Section 37 investigations?

-Most children stay with their parents during the 8-week Section 37 investigation timeline.
+The vast majority of children stay with their parents during the 8-week Section 37 investigation timeline.
 However, if there are immediate safety concerns during Section 37 proceedings, the court might make an interim care order.
 The uncertainty of Section 37 investigations is tough for families, but family law experts can help you understand the Section 37 process and maintain stability for your children.

 What are parents’ rights during Section 37 interviews?